 During the busy season, there’s a food truck serving up burgers and snack.

-This is the only dune area east of the Mississippi open to OHV use, so this makes it a popular, crowded area – plan accordingly.
+These are the only ATV sand dunes east of the Mississippi, so this makes it a popular, crowded area – plan accordingly.

 Oceano Dunes SVRA (Oceano, California) / Pismo Dunes